Accessibility for All

 There are two wheelchair-accessible bathrooms in the Knippenberg Center.
 The Center is open April through October, Tuesday through Sunday (closed Mondays), 12 noon to 4:00 p.m.

 This garden is located directly in front of the Knippenberg Center and is wheelchair accessible from the Pines Lake Drive West parking lot and, over graveled pathways, from the Vale Road parking lot.

 This garden is located directly in front of the Educational Greenhouse and is adjacent to the two wheelchair-accessible parking spots in the Pines Lake Drive West parking lot.

 The Sensory Garden

 There is a designated wheelchair-accessible parking spot in the Vale Road parking lot and the garden is also easily entered from the other parking spots in that area, which are adjacent to the Sensory Garden trellis entrance.
 The Sensory Garden is designed for wheelchair use and specifically for visitors who would not be able to access the full arboretum.
-It features level graveled pathways and four raised quadrants to enjoy the four senses of sight, smell, touch and taste.
+It features paved pathways and four raised quadrants to enjoy the four senses of sight, smell, touch and taste.
 There is also a small fountain that features sound.

 The Wetlands Garden